 Kajetan Kajetanowicz is a Polish rally driver.
 He was born on March 5, 1979 in Cieszyn and currently lives in nearby Ustroń, a city situated in the Silesian Voivodeship in southern Poland.
-Member of the ORLEN Rally Team for the past decade, European Rally Champion in 2015, 2016 and 2017, four-time Polish Rally Champion in 2010-2013.
+Member of the ORLEN Rally Team for the past decade (until 2022 as LOTOS Rally Team), European Rally Champion in 2015, 2016 and 2017, four-time Polish Rally Champion in 2010-2013.
 Double World Rally Championship in WRC2 (2019) and WRC3 (2021).
 Third-placed WRC3 driver in 2020.

 According to internet polls among the fans, Kajetan Kajetanowicz is a top-five sportsman in Poland.
 Nominated in contest for The Best Sportsman of Poland in 2017, fourth place in 2020.
 Finalist at XVI Sports And Business Gala in 2020, in Sports Image category – selected by Awards Of Sports Business committee.